bhk/build/example.md

 ## Indirections

-An *indirection* is a notation for referencing the contents of a variable.
+An *indirection* is a way of referencing the contents of a variable.
-Indirections can be used in contexts where lists of targets are expected.
-They are often used as a way to convey multiple input files in an argument.

 There are two forms of indirections.
-The first is called a simple indirection, and it represents all of the targets identified in the variable.
+The first is called a simple indirection, written `@VARIABLE`.
+It represents all of the targets identified in the variable.

 ```console